-To build a replica, I’m going to need to make three custom LED segment displays in their own casings.
-I’ll also need to build my own custom keypad, and the supporting circuitry to make everything work and react like it does in the film.
+To build a replica, I’m going to need to make three custom LED segment displays in their own casings. a custom keypad, an aluminum enclosure, and the supporting circuitry to make everything work and react like it does in the film.

 - 3 working ‘Time Circuit’ displays

 - 1 working keypad, used to set the display times

 - Match the look of the film as well as I can (within reason)

 If I have the time / energy, I hope to add the following to the setup (in no particular order):

 - Arduino library to easily address each display